-Ultrasonographic measurements of the fetus in the 1st trimester give the most accurate estimate of embryologic age.
-When menstrual cycles are irregular or data are unreliable or not available, ultrasonography may be the sole source of the EDC.
-If the EDC estimated by dates differs from the EDC estimated by ultrasonography, the American College of Obstetricians and Gynecologists (ACOG) recommends (see Methods for Estimating Due Date) using the ultrasonographic date if it differs from the calculated date by
+Ultrasonographic measurements of the fetus in the 1st trimester give the most accurate estimate of gestational age when other information is lacking.
+When the date of conception is unknown and the menstrual cycles are irregular, unreliable, or information about them is not available, ultrasonography may be the sole source of the estimated date of confinement.
+In cases where the estimated date of confinement is calculated based on menstrual cycle data (see the American College of Obstetricians and Gynecologists' [ACOG] Methods for Estimating Due Date), the ACOG recommends using the ultrasonographic date if it differs from the calculated date by

 Because ultrasonographic estimates are less accurate later in pregnancy, 2nd and 3rd trimester ultrasonographic results should rarely be used to revise those done during the 1st trimester.

-Newborn physical examination findings also allow clinicians to estimate gestational age using the new Ballard score.
-The Ballard score is based on the neonate's physical and neuromuscular maturity and can be used up to 4 days after birth (in practice, the Ballard score is usually used in the first 24 h).
+Newborn physical examination findings also allow clinicians to estimate gestational age using the new Ballard score Assessment of gestational age—new Ballard score Gestational age and growth parameters help identify the risk of neonatal pathology.
+Gestational age is the primary determinant of organ maturity.
+Gestational age is loosely defined as the number... read more .
+The Ballard score is based on the neonate's physical and neuromuscular maturity and can be used up to 4 days after birth (in practice, the Ballard score is usually used in the first 24 hours).
 The neuromuscular components are more consistent over time because the physical components mature quickly after birth.
 However, the neuromuscular components can be affected by illness and drugs (eg, magnesium sulfate given during labor).
-Because the Ballard score is accurate only within plus or minus 2 wk, it should be used to assign gestational age only when there is no reliable obstetrical information about the EDC or there is a major discrepancy between the obstetrically defined gestational age and the findings on physical examination.
+Because the Ballard score is accurate only within plus or minus 2 weeks, it should be used to assign gestational age only when there is no reliable obstetrical information about the estimated date of confinement or there is a major discrepancy between the obstetrically defined gestational age and the findings on physical examination.

-Based on gestational age, each neonate is classified as
+Based on gestational age, neonates are classified as